EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### kaithem.message.post(topic,message)

 Post a message to the internal system-wide message bus.
-Message MUST be a JSON serializable object. i.e True/false, numbers, strings, lists, and dictionaries only.
 Message topics are hierarchial, delimited by forward slashes, and the root directory is /.
 However /foo is equivalent to foo.

+Formerly, messages could only be JSON serializable objects.
+Now that we do not use the message system for logging, messages may be any python object at all.

+The most recent messages are still logged in ram and viewable as before, for debugging purposes.

 #### kaithem.message.subscribe(topic,callback)